Gemigliptin is used in the treatment of type 2 diabetes

 Common side effects

-Hypoglycaemia (fall in blood sugar level) in combination with insulin or sulphonylurea, Headache, Nasopharyngitis
+Hypoglycaemia (Low blood sugar level) in combination with insulin or sulphonylurea, Headache, Nasopharyngitis

 - If you experience stomach pain, nausea or vomiting, stop taking Gemigliptin and inform your doctor immediately.

 - Gemigliptin is a well tolerated and safe anti-diabetic drug and does not cause very low blood sugar levels and weight gain.

 - Take Gemigliptin with water at any time of the day with or without food.
 Do not chew or crush the tablets.

 - You would be at an increased risk of hypoglycemia (low blood sugar level) when insulin and sulfonylureas are also given along with, a dose adjustment may be needed.
 Do not change the dose yourself.